hemmaty76/MviComposGalley/README.md

-This is a sample project that shows you how to set up your first clean architecture MVI project.
+This is a sample project.

 ##Features: